Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Additional numerical results

+In the first set of results we present (Section~\ref{sec:common_uncorrelated}), we follow the same data-generating process for all time points.
+For each time point, $t$, we generate $(X_{t,4}, X_{t,5}, X_{t,6}, X_{t,7})$ following a multivariate normal distribution with mean zero and identity covariance matrix.
+To specify the distribution of $(X_{t,1},X_{t,2},X_{t,3})$, we use

+and add multivariate normal random errors with mean zero and identity covariance matrix.
+This specification induces a small amount of correlation between variables $X_{t,1}$, $X_{t,2}$, and $X_{t,3}$.
+Variables $X_{t,8}$, $X_{t,9}$, and $X_{t,10}$ are generated from a multivariate normal distribution with mean zero and identity covariance matrix.

-The key difference in the simulations presented here is that the features are correlated across time.
+In the second set of results we present (Section~\ref{sec:common_correlated}), the features are correlated across time.
 At $t = 1$, we generate the features and outcome as in the main simulations.
 For $t \in \{2, 3, 4\}$, we generate each feature using an autocorrelation structure with correlation parameter $\rho = 0.5$.
 For $j \in \{4, 5, 6, 7\}$,

 where $\epsilon \stackrel{iid}{\sim} N(0,1)$.
 Then for $j \in \{1, 2, 3\}$,

 and the conditional variance of $\epsilon$ is 1.
 As before, this specification induces a small amount of correlation between variables $X_{t,1}$, $X_{t,2}$, and $X_{t,3}$.
 Variables $X_{t,8}$, $X_{t,9}$, and $X_{t,10}$ are generated from a multivariate normal distribution with mean zero and identity covariance matrix.
 Importantly, by creating autocorrelation within features over time, this specification also induces correlation in the outcomes.
 The outcome at time 1 has correlation approximately 0.28 with the outcome at time 2; 0.13 with the outcome at time 3; and 0.07 with the outcome at time 4.
 Correlation values between other consecutive timepoints are similar.